sadraskol/olympus/README.md

 There's a lot remaining to work on:

 - ~~The write replay feature~~
+- ~~Leases based on Paxos~~
+- ~~Various optimizations for TCP (namingly one socket per session)~~
 - The Read-Modify-Write protocol
-- ~~Leases based on Paxos~~
 - Writes overlapping leases
-- Various optimizations for TCP

 Also, tests could go even further in order to verify the implementation against the TLA+ specification.

 ## How to test Olympus with Elle

-The setup is pretty cluncky but it goes this way:
+The setup is pretty clunky, but it goes this way:

 1. Run a cluster of olympus node (for instance with `./cluster.sh`)
 2. Run `cargo run --bin fuzz_par_rw` with stands for fuzzy parallel reads and writes